 Most Dog Friendly Cities in the US

-I tend to gravitate toward more adventurous trips, like floating down a river in the Tetonsย or off-roading in Moab Utah.
-But sometimes, a girl just needs to wander aimlessly around a city, listen to live music, and stuff her face with BBQ.
+We tend to gravitate toward more adventurous trips, like floating down a river in the Tetons or off-roading in Moab Utah.
+But sometimes, you just need to wander aimlessly around a city, listen to live music, and stuff your face with BBQ.
+Hmm, kinda sounds like Memphis, too, no?

 Austin, Texas, offers all of that but also happens to be one of the most dog friendly cities in the US.
-To be honest, I’d venture a guess that Austin is actually one of the most dog friendly cities in the world.
+To be honest, I’d venture a guess that Austin actually be the most pet-friendly city in the world.

-Here, you can have your fill of authentic Texas pit barbecue (skip the ridiculous lines at Stubb’s and make a beeline for Cooper’s โ thank me later), pop into countless live music venues, and enjoy all the eclectic-ness that ATX is famous for.
+Here, you can have your fill of authentic Texas pit barbecue (skip the ridiculous lines at Stubb’s and make a beeline for Cooper’s — thank us later), pop into countless live music venues, and enjoy all the eclectic-ness that ATX is famous for.
 All with your dog in tow.

-Start your day off with some exercise at the Hike-and-Bike Trail around Lady Bird Lake or take your pup paddleboarding on the lake with SUP ATX.
+Start your day with some exercise at the Hike-and-Bike Trail around Lady Bird Lake or take your pup paddleboarding with SUP ATX.
 The off-leash Austin dog park at Auditorium Shores is nearby, and taking a selfie on the (dog friendly, of course) lawn of the Texas State Capitol is a must.

 When you’re ready to refuel, there’s no shortage of dog friendly Austin restaurants and bars.
 And rather than simply tolerate four-legged guests, many ATX establishments actually encourage owners to bring them.

-Lustre Pearl has a fenced-in backyard, allows dogs to socialize off-leash, and even throws an annual fundraiser Puppy Party.
-Banger’s Sausage House & Beer Garden has a small doggie playpen โ plus the famous “Manmosa,” but I suppose that’s neither here nor there… โ and the Yard Bar is essentially an off-leash dog park with a bar inside.
+Lustre Pearl has a fenced-in yard, allows dogs to socialize off-leash, and throws an annual fundraiser Puppy Party.
+Banger’s Sausage House & Beer Garden has a doggie playpen—plus the famous “Manmosa,”—and the Yard Bar is essentially an off-leash dog park with a bar inside.

 Keep it weird, Austin.